All-America college football team: UPI

-United Press International (UPI) is a defunct organization that selected players in a national poll of sportswriters and began selecting teams in 1925 as "United Press".
+United Press International (UPI) selected players in a national poll of sportswriters and began selecting teams in 1925 as "United Press".
 In 1958, after it merged with the International News Service (INS), it became United Press International.
 The INS had chosen teams since 1913.
 UPI continued to choose an All-America team, based on a poll of sportswriters, through the 1996 season.